 Arrange for Professional Installation

-Unless you have experience installing tile flooring, professional installation is highly recommended.
+Unless you have experience installing tile flooring, we recommend professional installation.
 A level subfloor is necessary as a starting off point.
 Evenly laid grout secures the tiles in place.
 For a professional look, even spacing of the tiles, clean cuts with a wet saw, and precise application of grout is necessary.
 Consider the cost of professional installation when selecting a tile that fits within the design budget.
 Simply changing up the direction of the tile installation can alter the look of the space.
 Consider installing the tile in a diagonal pattern for a modern twist.

 How to Maintain Porcelain Tile